STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: Discussion

-\paragraph{Generalization} \extended{It is possible to use our tool, if the dataset can be processed in such a way that the files are represented in JSON format.} Our tool can be applied to any dataset independent of the domain, \eg psychology, medicine, physics, etc., since APA is a common standard in different disciplines.
+Our tool can be applied to datasets of different domains, \eg psychology, medicine, economics, etc., since APA is a common standard in different disciplines.
 Thus, the rules should transfer to these domains, including the non-APA writing styles.
 However, it would be beneficial to fine-tune the existing rule sets on a dataset from a new domain.
-Especially the $R^-$ rule set contains a lot domain-specific rules. \extended{The existing rules match already $95\%$ of the sentences in the CORD-19 dataset.
+Especially the $R^-$ rule set contains a lot domain-specific rules.
+Additional rules for a new domain can be created by running the active wrapper process again. \extended{The existing rules match already $95\%$ of the sentences in the CORD-19 dataset.
 This is expected, because although there are different writing styles for statistics, it still follows a set of common rules, even if the writing is non-APA conform.
 Additionally, the extraction quality for $R^+$ and $R^-$ has been manually verified.
-One may conclude that the same quality of extraction can be reached on other datasets.} GBCE in general is a rule-based approach for experimental condition extraction.
+One may conclude that the same quality of extraction can be reached on other datasets.}\extended{ } GBCE in general is a rule-based approach for experiment condition extraction.
 Since the different statistical test types and the English grammar including their structural patterns do not vary between domains, a generalization should be possible without further adjustments. \extended{The only restriction is that the language must be English, as a different language will have a different grammatical structure.} Regarding the generalization of topic extraction, the embeddings and models could be reused if the dataset is in a similar domain.
 Otherwise, they could be either fine-tuned or retrained from scratch. \extended{This means there have to be enough example sentences in the dataset to (re-)train the embedding and models.
 If there is only a small number of example sentences, one could try a more general embedding, either like we did with the embedding trained on the whole CORD-19 dataset or a publicly available, most likely non-domain specific, embedding.
 That means if there is enough data for training, in principal this approach can be applied to any similar problem.}